Current Projects

 Climate Education and Outreach

 This project is dedicated to building climate resilience through community education, outreach, and engagement, with a special focus on empowering local students and residents.
-By organizing public events that focus on climate resilience, tide levels, and interpreting scientific data, this initiative will foster an inclusive and intergenerational educational initiative for people in the Boothbay region.
-We will use tools like the Climate Conversation Card Game to facilitate interactive sessions and host outreach events in familiar community spaces to empower the next generation of community leaders.
-High school and college students will be invited to take leadership roles within the Boothbay Region Climate Action Team (BRCAT) and actively participate in regional climate planning efforts.
+Organizing public events that focus on climate resilience, tide levels, and interpreting scientific data fosters an inclusive and intergenerational educational initiative for the Boothbay region.
+We use tools like the Climate Conversation Card Game to facilitate interactive sessions and host outreach events in familiar community spaces to empower the next generation of community leaders.
+High school and college students are invited to take leadership roles within the Boothbay Region Climate Action Team (BRCAT) and actively participate in regional climate planning efforts.
 This educational initiative will include events on sea level rise, king tide events, and multimedia visioning events to collaboratively envision the community's future in the face of climate change.

 Boothbay/Boothbay Harbor